biigle/community-resources/README.md

 | [`check_coordinates`](check_coordinates)         | Parses a CSV image annotation report file and adjusts all annotation coordinates to be inside the image. |
 | [`annotations_to_biigle`](annotations_to_biigle) | Import pascalVOC annotations to BIIGLE, automatic detection and import using yoloV5 models.              |

+### Add your script

+Please read the [contributing guidelines](CONTRIBUTING.md) for more information on how to add your own custom scripts to this collection.

 ## Other resources

 This is a list of other tools and resources that are developed by the BIIGLE community.